AdeBabs1/Business-Analytics/README.md

-# Babatunde Adegbindin Data Analytics Portfolio
+# Babatunde Adegbindin Portfolio

+# Hello,
+Iam Babatunde Adegbindin, a passionate and detail-oriented Business Analyst with a strong foundation in data analysis, visualization, and reporting.
+I specialize in turning raw data into clear, actionable insights that drive strategic decision-making.
+With experience in tools like Microsoft Excel, Power BI, and SQL, I enjoy solving business problems through data storytelling and interactive dashboards.
+My approach combines analytical thinking with a focus on business value.

+Welcome to my portfolio!
+Here you will find a collection of projects showcasing my skills in:

+Dashboard Creation (Excel & Power BI)
+Data Cleaning & Transformation
+Data Integration using functions like VLOOKUP and XLOOKUP Insights & Reporting through pivot tables, charts, and KPIs Business Insights & Recommendations

-# These projects showcases expertise in data visualization, business intelligence, and analytical storytelling, transforming raw data into actionable insights for strategic planning.
+These projects showcases expertise in data visualization, business intelligence, and analytical storytelling, transforming raw data into actionable insights for strategic planning.
+Each project reflects real-world business scenarios—from sales tracking to customer segmentation—demonstrating how I translate data into insight.

 # Project 1